ipfs-inactive/package-managers/docs/decentralization.md

 When it comes to decentralized publishing, and consuming those decentralized indexes, new tooling will need to be built to help encourage the use of standards and compatibility between indexes as well as extra services for aiding in some of the discovery problems that arise.
 Experimenting and finding out what those tools might look like would be a useful task to think about before starting to implement decentralized publishing.

 One other aspect that I've yet to explore is the idea that version and package index "owners" don't need to be humans, but could instead be software that does the heavy lifting of publishing and curating indexes together.
 This could open the door to multiple levels of identities of ownership and connection between different indexes, perhaps even federations of indexes that get combined together by groups or communities of end users.

+Some more thoughts on decentralized dependency resolution, will merge them into the main body as part of #53